Category Archives: Depression

 Divorce and its fallout became something I would determine to avoid…even if it meant not marrying at all.

 I did marry, and a wonderful man.
 We are very different from each other.
-We have different struggles and different childhood experiences.
-However, from the beginning, we shared the personal experience of the nurturing love of parents, faithful to God and each other.
+We have different struggles and different childhood situations.
+However, from the beginning, we shared the personal experience of nurturing love of parents, faithful to God and each other.
 This has been a strong foundation for us to learn to love well and parent well (hopefully).
 It is not the whole of it though.

 Looking into our pasts isn’t always inviting.
 Some prefer to “let sleeping dogs lie”.
 I’m learning that our past informs our future; in fact, our past can predict or prescribe our future.
 It seems wisdom then to examine what we can of our past, and that of parents and grandparents.